postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 > Postman Free allows teams of up to three to collaborate at no cost.
 To collaborate with additional team members, features, and increased usage limits, see [Plans and Pricing](https://www.postman.com/pricing/).

-Postman provides you with many tools to help you work with your team, allowing you to collaborate and share your work.
+Postman enables collaboration through [shared workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
+Workspaces allow you to share your work with your teammates, including APIs, collections, environments, integrations, mocks, and monitors.

 ## Contents